leobarone/IPSA_USP_EADA_2017/README.md

 I particularly like this dataset because you can, in the near future, learn more Stata by yourself at [IDRE-UCLA] (http://www.ats.ucla.edu/stat/stata/) resources, whose [web book] (http://www.ats.ucla.edu/stat/stata/webbooks/reg/chapter1/statareg1.htm) on regression analysis uses and older versions of the same dataset.

-#### 2015 Latinobarometer
+#### 2011 Latinobarometer

-The second one is the 2015 Latinobarometer.
+The second one is the 2011 Latinobarometer.
 This is a very popular survey on democracy and elections in Latin America and the original can be found [here] (http://www.latinobarometro.org/latContents.jsp).
 Latinobarometer contains data on several Latin American Countries.
 We are going to use the data on Brazil only.
 "Barometers" are very good source of public opinion data regarding issues of political regime, civil liberties, economic performance of governments and etc. I am sure this dataset can be source of lots of dissertations of students in political economy and comparative politics.

 We will use the dataset to formulate hypothesis about the brazilian electorate and explore our creativity.
-This is why it will be very important that we spend some time exploring the dictionary, whose .pdf is available both in [english] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Questionnaire_2015_Eng.pdf) and [spanish] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Cuestionario_2015_Esp.pdf) (although not in portuguese, even though it exists).
+This is why it will be very important that we spend some time exploring the dictionary, whose .pdf is available both in [english] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2011_eng.pdf) and [spanish] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2011_esp.pdf) (although not in portuguese, even though it exists).
 It is a consolidated survey, so don't be frustrated if the data you are looking for is not ther and look for something else.

-Again, before you start, download the shortened version (Brazil only) we prepared for the laboratories [here] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2015_eng_BR.dta).
+Again, before you start, download the shortened version (Brazil only) we prepared for the laboratories [here] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2011_eng_BR.dta).

+Note: I had planned to use the 2015 Latinobarometer instead of the 2011.
+However, there were some changes in the data available (for example, age is not an Integer, but an Ordinal variable) and I decided to go back to the 2011 dataset.
+If you find "2015" somewhere in the tutorials (and you probably will), please, read 2011.
+If you want to use the 2015, I encourage you, as long as you don't mind adapting the laboratories by yourself.
+I left the datasets ([2015, Brazil only] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_2015_eng_BR.dta) and questionaires ([english] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Questionnaire_2015_Eng.pdf); [spanish] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/Latinobarometro_Cuestionario_2015_Esp.pdf)) in available.

 ### Links to the laboratories